DasHomi/preventer/README.md

 - Prevent Villager Punch
   - _Prevents you from damaging villagers_
 - Prevent Zombified Piglin Punch
-  - _Prevents you from damaging villagers_
+  - _Prevents you from damaging Zombified Piglins_

 ## Planed Features
 - #### For feature requests, submit an issue with the enhancement label